m-faezi/DEGAN/README.md

 ![TensorFlow](https://img.shields.io/badge/TensorFlow-2.20.0-FF6F00?style=flat&logo=tensorflow)

-This is a DEGAN implementation based on [Ako](https://lsds.doc.ic.ac.uk/sites/default/files/ako-socc16.pdf) (Ako: Decentralised Deep Learning with Partial Gradient Exchange).
+This is a DEGAN ([Faezi et al.](#1)) implementation based on [Ako](https://lsds.doc.ic.ac.uk/sites/default/files/ako-socc16.pdf) (Ako: Decentralised Deep Learning with Partial Gradient Exchange).
 You can train any DNNs in a decentralized manner without parameter servers.
 Workers exchange partitioned gradients directly with each other without help of parameter servers and update their own local weights.

 ### Installation